minprog/programmeren-2/problems/queue/lab/README.md

 Let's see what it means to define a useful *interface* for a class.
 To do this, our starting point is the **queue** data structure, which is often used to efficiently implement algorithms...

-By definition, a queue supports two core operations:
+The very basic goal of a queue it to be able to store items that you might retrieve later.
+As such, a queue supports two core operations:

 - **enqueue**, which adds an item to the back of queue, waiting to be collected again
 - **dequeue**, which removes an item from the front of the queue

 Note our use of "front" and "back".
 The most important thing about queues is that elements are added to one end, while removing elements is done at the other end.
 This ensures that elements which are first into the queue, will also be removed first (this is often called first-in-first-out, or FIFO).

-The very simple goal of a queue it to be able to store items that you might retrieve later.

 From the description you can see that although a queue is its essence a list of items, it supports two very specific operations whose behavior complement each other.